Natural Attractions in Hawke’s Bay You Can’t Miss!

 Location: Havelock North

 8. Peka Peka Wetlands

 A great place to see some of the most endangered and fascinating wetland birds in New Zealand is at the Peka Peka Wetlands.
 Just 10 minutes south of Hastings, take a walk on the network of boardwalks and pathways through historical hunting and fishing grounds for the local Maori.
 The wetlands are part of an ancient peat swamp believed to have formed around 9600BC – one of the oldest in New Zealand.

 Not only is the Mohaka River a top white water rafting destination in New Zealand, but it is also a breathtaking natural attraction in Hawke’s Bay.
-Steep river gorges make up a scenic white water rafting trip, where ancient sea fossils can be seen embedded in the river rocks.
+Steep river gorges make up a scenic white water rafting trip with Mohaka Rafting and Raft Fish NZ, where ancient sea fossils can be seen embedded in the river rocks.
 Discover caves, waterfalls and sensational views the whole way on a white water rafting trip or enjoy the scenery from one of the Department of Conservation campsites.